salt-extensions/salt-extension-copier/README.md

 copier update --trust
 ```

-To just change your answers without updating, you will need to specify the commit hash found in your `.copier_answers.yml`:
+To just change your answers without updating, you will need to specify the git ref found in your `.copier_answers.yml`:

 ```bash
 copier update --trust --vcs-ref=$ref